grexi/documentation/Guides/Ruby/Ruby on Rails.md

 ### Production Database

-By default, Rails 3 uses SQLite for all the databases, even the production one.
-However, it is not possible to use SQLite in the production environment on the cloudControl because filesystem is [not persistent][filesystem].
+By default, Rails 3 uses SQLite for all the environments.
+However, it is not recommended to use SQLite on cloudControl because the filesystem is [not persistent][filesystem].
 To use a database, you should choose an Add-on from [Data Storage category][data-storage-addons].

-In this  tutorial we use PostgresSQL with the [ElephantSQLAdd-on][postgres-addon].
-That is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with "pg" and ["cloudcontrol-rails"][gem itself] gems.
+In this tutorial we use PostgresSQL with the [ElephantSQL Add-on][postgres-addon].
+This is why we have modified the `Gemfile` by moving the `sqlite3` line to ":development, :test" block and added a new ":production" group with "pg" and ["cloudcontrol-rails"][gem itself] gems.

-Additionally we have changed the "production" section of `config/database.yml` file to:
+Additionally we have changed the "production" section of `config/database.yml` to use the postgresql adapter:
 ~~~
 production:
   adapter: postgresql
   encoding: utf8
   pool: 5
-  host:
-  port:
-  database:
-  username:
-  password:
 ~~~
+The 'cloudcontrol-rails' gem will provide the database credentials.

 ## Pushing and Deploying your App